Top Menu

 Next, the set of 2 x 4s, one on each side of the door, was removed.

 From the inside of the closet, I measured the length/distance of that overhang and transferred that measurement to the outside wall.
-That line was the one I followed to make that opening flush with the closet wall.
+I then followed that line to make that opening flush with the closet wall.

 The third part of this demo was to remove the shelves and clean up the area.